Kylie Jenner’s Bikini Booty Pic Sparks Diaper Comments On Instagram

 “Time to change your diaper baby girl,” a third critic wrote.

-Meanwhile, another person called out the haters for their diaper comments, claiming that they were body shaming Jenner.
+Meanwhile, another person called out the haters for their diaper comments, claiming that they were body-shaming Jenner.

 As previously reported by The Inquisitr, Kylie Jenner recently got deep in the caption of one of her social media photos.
 In the picture, the billionaire is seen standing in front of the ocean at sunset with her arms spread out.